No Baking, No Problem

 Your muscles will thank you for the protein, and your workout will thank you for the long-lasting energy you’ll get from the power of these bars.

-You can easily find all the ingredients at Whole Foods or most natural grocery stores.
+You can easily find all the ingredients at most natural grocery stores.

 Betty Rocker’s No-Bake Peanut Butter Protein Bars

 You will need: microwave safe bowl, measuring cups and spoons, cutting board and knife, 9×9″ pan, mixing fork

 1 cup all natural Organic Peanut Butter or Almond Butter

 1/4 cup organic Coconut Oil